QuantumMeow/columbia-qiskit-fall-fest-2025/workshops.md

 - **Intro to Qiskit** — Beginner-friendly coding workshop
 - **Quantum Algorithms** — Intermediate-level coding session

+_There may be certificates from IBM/Qiskit for students who complete hackathon_

 **Register for updates on upcoming quantum hackathon at Columbia Campus.**

 <a href="https://forms.gle/hAKgMEhcr8v4KAwo8" target="_blank">